alexnortn/DP/README.md

 IDEAS / CONCEPTS

 NoT && IoT || FoT;
-Projection Mapping in a dark room, use physical objects to 'interact';
-Physical Computing, or Pervassive Computing as a way to _pipe this IoT world back into a NoT one.
+Projection Mapping in a dark room, use physical objects to 'interact' Physical Computing, or Pervassive Computing as a way to _pipe this IoT world back into a NoT one.